ynotstartups/ynotstartups.github.io/notes/index.md

 ...

-My dream is to open a cafe called "Tou", it sells Man Tou (Chinese steamed bun with no filling), black filter coffee, latte using hand roasted coffee beans.
+My dream is to open a cafe called "Tou", it sells Man Tou (Chinese steamed bun with no filling), V60 coffee and Latte.

 ## Meaning Of Life